KukkonenJussi/hack-the-box/Fawn/README.md

 ![](Misc/Fawn_completed.PNG)

-This is my second my machine when learning the basics of penetration testing.
+This is my second machine when learning the basics of penetration testing.
 Tags included in this machine are:

 - Enumeration
 - FTP